See also Faculty Research Projects.

 Emily Janke, Ph.
 D.

-Emily M. Janke, Ph.D. is an Associate Professor in the Peace and Conflict Studies department and the founding Director of the Institute for Community and Economic Engagement (ICEE).
+Emily M. Janke, Ph.D. is an Associate Professor in the Department of Peace and Conflict Studies at UNCG and the founding Director of the Institute for Community and Economic Engagement (ICEE).
 Emily’s teaching and scholarship explores multiple aspects of community engagement, including community-university relationships and partnerships, institutional culture and change strategies, and the role of reciprocity, communication and tension in win-win negotiations and collaborative relationships.
 As the director of ICEE (a university-wide institute) Emily leads initiatives that encourage, support, elevate, and amplify faculty, staff, student, and community colleague community-engaged teaching, learning, research, creative activity, and service in ways that promote the strategic goals of the university, address pressing issues in the Piedmont Triad and serve the public good of communities across the state, nation, and world.
+Emily was chosen to by The Carnegie Foundation for the Advancement of Teaching and the New England Resource Center for Higher Education be a panelist for the 2015 Elective Community Engagement Classification.

 Roy Baroff, J.D.